ahmad2x4/ahmadreza.com/_posts/2020/2020-05-06-standing-up-a-secure-aws-rds-and-beanstalk-with-pulumi.md

 ---
 layout: post
-title: "Creating a secure AWS RDS and Elastic Beanstalk with pulumi"
+title: "Creating a secure deployment of AWS RDS and Elastic Beanstalk with pulumi"
 date: 2020-05-06
 author: ahmadreza
 comments: true
 categories: [Blog]
-tags: [IaC, Pulumi, AWS, AWS RDS, AWS Elastic Beanstalk]
+tags: [IaC, Pulumi, AWS, AWS RDS, AWS Elastic Beanstalk, DevOps]
 ---

 ## Introduction

 This post covers the following topics:

-- Introduction to infrastructure as code
+- Introduction to Infrastructure as Code
-- Pulumi
+- Using Pulumi to automate the deployment
-- Hello world of IaC with Pulumi
+- Hello world of Infrastructure as Code (IaC) with Pulumi
-- Advanced example: Creating up a secure AWS RDS and Elastic Beanstalk with Pulumi
+- Advanced example: Creating a secure deployment of AWS RDS and Elastic Beanstalk with Pulumi

-## Introduction to infrastructure as code
+## Introduction to Infrastructure as Code
-IAC or infrastructure as code is getting lots of attention recently amongst DevOps teams.
+IAC or infrastructure as code is getting a lot of attention recently amongst DevOps teams.

-Definition of infrastructure as code according to [https://en.wikipedia.org/wiki/Infrastructure_as_code](Wikipedia):
+Definition of Infrastructure as Code according to [https://en.wikipedia.org/wiki/Infrastructure_as_code](Wikipedia):

 _Infrastructure as code (IaC) is the process of managing and provisioning computer data centres through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.
 The IT infrastructure managed by this comprises both physical types of equipment such as bare-metal servers as well as virtual machines and associated configuration resources.
 The definitions may be in a version control system.
 It can use either scripts or declarative definitions, rather than manual processes, but the term is more often used to promote declarative approaches._

-### Benefits of infrastructure as code
+### Benefits of Infrastructure as Code
-- Traceable
+- Stored in repository along with your application
+- Traceable, changes can be tracked in the same manner as code via commit history and logs
-- Easy to reason
+- Easy to reason (<-- not sure what you mean here as it sounds very subjective)
 - Empowers DevOps teams
 - In-sync with your application

 ### Different types of IaC
 #### Declarative:
-In declarative IaC techniques, you define *what* you want as infrastructure, and you declare end-result state in a DSL (Domain Specific Language) or sometimes even in a popular programming language like Javascript.
+In declarative IaC techniques, you define *what* you want as infrastructure, you declare end-result state in a DSL (Domain Specific Language) or even in a popular programming language like Javascript.
 In other words, you declare the desired state of your environment and the framework/tool you are using creates the environment to fulfil the desired state.

 #### Imperative:
-In imperative IaC, approach you define *how* you want to create your infrastructure.
-You breakdown the end-result into instructions construct your infrastructure as code in scripting languages or similar approaches.
+With the imperative IaC approach, you define *how* you want to create your infrastructure.
+You breakdown the end-result into instructions using scripting languages or similar approaches which then create your infrastructure.

 #### Intelligent:
 The intelligent approach determines the desired state of the system and determines what needs to change before applying changes.